 Over the past few years, the IT Service concept has gained significant acceptance among CIOs that are being challenged to achieve greater IT simplification of their technology-based capabilities delivered to the business community.

 In some cases, CIOs are also being asked to:

 - show greater cost transparency about IT spending, and

-- map IT spending to the objectives and goals of the business community regarding value or contribution toward business goals and growth.
+- map IT spending to the objectives and goals of the business regarding value or contribution toward business goals and growth.

 Oh yes, and by the way,